mrfdev/CMI/Resources/FAQ/cmi-chat-format.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> GroupFormat and Permissions

 The "groups" part of Groupformat is really handy, because it lets you control per group how things should look.
 It's important to know that the default and loweest group in LuckPerms should be the lowest in the list.
 And that you should just up increment the number from there.
-For eaxmple, if you have set up LuckPerms groups like this:
+For example, if you have set up LuckPerms groups like this:
 ```
 default
 vip